Chris Wolf

 Dealing with feedback & criticism: attacking the personality

-Criticism is so important: “You have to accept feedback in awe, at least it has to look like this.
-So just shut up and look moved. " Or what is the ideal, constructive handling of feedback?
-Humble and grateful?
-Accepting in awe and looking moved - this is how one can sum up the common idea of the proper handling of feedback. [...]
+The ability to take criticism is so important: “You have to accept feedback reverently, at least it has to look like it.
+So just shut up and look upset."
+Or what does the ideal, constructive way of dealing with feedback look like?
+Humble and Grateful?
+Accepting with reverence and looking moved – this is how you can summarize the common idea of dealing with feedback appropriately.…

 Introvert vs. Vs. Extroverted?
 Proper handling of introversion

-What tips should introverts take to heart?
-One tip in advance: It is important that you only try out what suits you, what feels natural and real.
+What tips should introverts heed?
+A tip first: It is important that you only try what suits you, what feels natural and real.
 Do introverts need to change?
-The ambiverted show us impressively how valuable it is to be able to understand both sides.
-The question of one's own intro or extraversion helps one [...]
+The ambiverts demonstrate to us how valuable it is when you can understand both sides.
+The question of your own introversion or extraversion helps you…